Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 desired.
 For all three of these, a **context menu** will appear when a right mouse click is performed on it.

-The layered ugrid root node is called “Dommel-test-tot.nc”. this represents the whole ugrid file.
+The layered ugrid root node is called “Dommel-test.nc”. this represents the whole ugrid file.
 This node can be expanded to show the following nodes: